senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ## Draw Component

-The draw package is designed to meet development needs for mobile application graphics rendering, providing a versatile tool that capable of creating cross-browser, cross-device custom graphics and rich animations.
-The draw package is designed for performance and enables rich user interactions through a large number of charts with a low memory footprint.
+The Draw package is designed to meet the development needs for mobile application graphics rendering, providing a versatile tool that is capable of creating cross-browser, cross-device custom graphics and rich animations.
+The Draw package is designed for performance and enables rich user interactions through a large number of charts with a low memory footprint.

-The draw package contains a Surface class (`Ext.draw.Surface`) that abstracts the underlying graphics implementation and enables the creation of arbitrarily shaped objects, called sprites, or groups of sprites.
+The Draw package contains a Surface class (`Ext.draw.Surface`) that abstracts the underlying graphics implementation and enables the creation of arbitrarily shaped objects, called sprites, or groups of sprites.
 Sprites respond to interactions such as touch events (tap, swipe, and so on), and also provide rich animations on all style attributes, such as shape, color, size, and so on.

 The underlying implementation for the Surface class is the HTML Canvas engine.
 Canvas was chosen because procedural drawing with the 2D Canvas API usually outperforms DOM-based approaches.

 ### Surface
-You can create a simple drawing surface without loading the chart package at all.
+You can create a simple drawing surface without loading the Chart package at all.
 This can be useful for creating arbitrary graphics that work on all devices and that animate well.
-For example, you could create an interactive map of the United States in which each state is a sprite instead of a simple image, or an infographic whose elements are sprite.
-Using sprites instead of images gives web pages a richer user experience that includes interactivity and animation.
+For example, you could create an interactive map of the United States, in which each state is a sprite instead of a simple image, or an infographic whose elements are sprites.
+Using sprites instead of images gives web pages a richer user experience that provides interactivity and animation.

     @example preview